 This sauce will keep well in the fridge for up to 4 days in sealed preserving jars but if there is any leftover, it freezes well too.

-I like to freeze this the same way I freeze my Basil Pesto and that is on a baking tray lined with baking paper.
+I like to freeze this the same way I freeze my basil pesto and that is on a baking tray lined with baking paper.
 Once frozen, break into pieces and store in a ziplock bag with baking paper between them, so you can take out just as much as you need.
+Store in the freezer for up to 3 months.
+You can use a large ice cube tray to freeze portions too.

-I originally made this sauce to use with my Strawberry Swirl Cheesecake, and originally posted it on Sunday Supper Movement however I’ve since refined this recipe and updated the recipe, post and photos to reflect the new and improved version.
+I originally made this sauce to use with my strawberry swirl cheesecake, however I’ve since refined and updated this recipe to work beautifully as a standalone sauce; post and photos reflect the new and improved version.
+This version will still work in that cheesecake.

 Such a gorgeous and quick strawberry sauce and it’s also really versatile.
 You can make a sauce with just about any berry the same way.